Absolventa/best_boy/README.md

     bundle exec rake best_boy:recover_report_history

+If you want to recover this report structure not for the whole lifetime, you can pass a date as argument to the rake task call:

+    bundle exec rake best_boy:recover_report_history['2010-02-01']

+The latter would destroy and recover the all reports created after Feb 1st, 2010 - starting at Feb 2nd, 2010 up to now.

 Budget some time for this task, since it can take long if your BestBoyEvent table has grown very big.

 Used gems and resource